yunji0387/microsoft-azure-notes/README.md

 - Resources can exist in different regions.
 - Resources can be moved to different resource groups.
 - Applications can utilize multiple resource groups.

-**Example:**
+- **Important:**
+  - once you delete a resource group, you also delete the resources in the resource group **Example:**

 Resource groups (web + DB, VM, Storage) in one group: